tandell/NWSRadarLooper/README.md

 - `Storage`: Details of where to store the downloaded Radar images and such

-- `Archive:BasePath`: The path where the archives will be saved, needs to be readable/writable by the program
+- `Archive:BasePath`: The path where the archives will be saved, needs to be readable/writable by the program.
+The system will check that it exists and the permissions are correct.
 - `Archive:FilePattern`: This is the format applied to the date so it's compact and scriptable
 - `Archive:ArchiveDelay`: The number of hours a file needs to exist before it's available for archiving. e.g. If the value is set to 18, only files _older_ than 18 hours will be considered for archiving.
+This is based off of the last time the file was written.

 ## Future Enhancements

 - Deal with duplicate radar images
 - Deal with missing radar images
 - Figure out how to generate AOT binaries - that way we just have a single executable instead of a directory
-- Configuration: currently everything is hardcoded.
-At the very least, the station should be customizable. e.g. kiwa for Arizona, etc.
 - The images should be saved in a directory structure of something like `<basepath>/<station>/timestamp.gif`
 - create animated gifs from the prior set of images for displaying loops
   - https://www.nuget.org/packages/Aspose.Imaging/